?flush=1 !DOCTYPE html>

 Congestion increases travel time, stress, air pollution and fuel consumption, and impacts people’s quality of life.
 Ease of movement along Wellington’s strategic road network is central to the efficient transportation of people and goods and to generating economic activity.
 The average amount of time taken to travel around the region is an indicator of the efficiency of using the road network.

-In 2016, the peak AM/PM congestion rate of selected Wellington region roads was 46.4 seconds delay per kilometre travelled.
+In 2018, the peak AM average travel speed over selected Wellington region roads was 38 km/hr.
 Peak times are 7-9am and 4-6pm.

-The average seconds of delay per kilometre travelled on a sample of Wellington’s strategic road networks (Waikanae to Wellington airport; Upper Hutt to Wellington Railway Station; Porirua to Seaview (via SH58); Karori to Island Bay) at peak times of day during the working week.
+The average travel speed on a sample of Wellington’s strategic road networks (Waikanae to Wellington airport; Upper Hutt to Wellington Railway Station; Porirua to Seaview (via SH58); Karori to Island Bay) at peak times of day during the working week.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.